sara-nl/clouddocs/gpu-attach.markdown

 ### All GPU types

 * Check with `nvidia-smi` that the card is detected.
-Should show something like this:
+It should show something like this:

 ```